What is InCHIP

 InCHIP is an interdisciplinary research institute focused on fostering collaborative and innovative research in the areas of health and health behavior.
 InCHIP researchers have conducted projects across a wide array of public health issues, including nutrition and obesity, cancer, substance use, medication adherence, and HIV/AIDS prevention and treatment.

-Any researcher focusing on issues related to health or health behavior can become affiliated with InCHIP (the InCHIP Affiliate Application can be found here).
+InCHIP provides support to any faculty member at UConn focusing on issues related to health or health behavior.
+Interested researchers can apply to become affiliated with InCHIP here.
 All InCHIP Affiliates who have faculty appointments at UConn have access to extensive services that can help investigators throughout the entire research process, from the development of novel research ideas and collaborative teams, to pre- and post-award support for grant submissions.
 More information about these services can be found below.

 InCHIP Services for UConn Faculty and Researchers

 InCHIP organizes many opportunities for UConn faculty to learn about and discuss the latest findings in health and health behavior research with researchers from across the UConn community, and provides support for building successful research portfolios.

 InCHIP hosts five Research Interest Groups (RIGs) in obesity, cancer, digital health, interprofessional healthcare, and HIV/AIDS, as well as the Collaboratory on School and Child Health (CSCH).
 These six groups provide a forum for researchers from across UConn and the community to identify research priorities in each health area and develop cross-disciplinary grant proposals and research projects to address those priorities.

 The InCHIP Boundary Spanners can conduct targeted funding searches across all federal agencies and national foundations.
 Additionally, new funding opportunities are regularly posted on the InCHIP website via the External Funding Opportunities Database and are searchable by health domain.